River Wonders: Exhibits

 Near the Amazon River Quest are a series of enclosures, each housing green anacondas, white-lipped tamarins, cotton-top tamarins, a pond for silver arowanas and other fish and Cuvier's dwarf caimans.
-Initially, the area also had the Squirrel Monkey Forest, featuring a walkthrough squirrel monkey habitat, but in 2023, it was renamed Amazonian Wonders and now houses Azara's agoutis, macaws, squirrel monkeys, white-faced sakis, capybaras, and yellow-footed tortoises.
+Initially, the area also featured the Squirrel Monkey Forest, featuring a walkthrough squirrel monkey habitat, but in 2023, it was renamed Amazonian Encounters and now houses Azara's agoutis, macaws, squirrel monkeys, white-faced sakis, capybaras, and yellow-footed tortoises.